kuzudb/kuzudb.github.io/docs/development/testing-framework.md

 In the example above:

+`-CASE` is the name of the test case, analogous to `TEST_F(Test, MyTest)` in C++.
+`-NAME` is optional and will be only used for display purposes when running on verbose mode.
-`-CASE` is the name of the test case, which will be equivalent to `TEST_F(Test, MyTest)` in c++. `-QUERY` is followed by 4 dashes `----` plus the expected result (error, success or number of the tuples).
+`-QUERY` is followed by 4 dashes `----` alongside the expected result (error, success or the number of the tuples).

 When specifying a number after the dashes, it's necessary to add the same number of tuples in the next following lines.

-In the example above, `-NAME` is optional and will be used only for display purposes when running on verbose mode.
-If the subsequent lines have more statements to validate, they will be part of the same test case unless writing a new `-CASE`.
+If the subsequent lines contain additional statements to validate, they will be incorporated into the same test case unless a new `-CASE` is written.

 ### Results

+There are three ways to specify the expected result:
+- `---- error`
+- `---- ok`
+- `---- [number of expected tuples]`.
+In this case, the next following lines must be exactly the query results.

 ```
 # Expects error message